Click + below to DROP-DOWN

 Explanation of terms

-The term ‘Resident Coordinator’ is used throughout to refer to the role of the RC when called on to carry out humanitarian functions – whether designated as an HC or not – and the role of the HC.
+The terms ‘Humanitarian Coordinator’ and ‘leadership’ are used throughout the Handbook to refer to the RC’s role when called on to carry out humanitarian functions, as per relevant UN GA resolutions, including 46/182, whether or not designated as a HC.
 Any significant distinctions between these roles are highlighted where necessary.

-This guide will be updated periodically to take into account feedback from Resident and Humanitarian Coordinators and further developments in IASC policy and guidance.
+This guide has been updated in 2023.
+Additional updates will be included periodically to take into account feedback from Resident and Humanitarian Coordinators and further developments in IASC policy and guidance.
 Feedback and comments should be sent to OCHA’s Humanitarian Leadership Strengthening Section: hlss@un.org.
 The document is also available at interagencystandingcommittee.org.

 Editing and Graphic Design: OCHA